pipe-cd/pipecd/docs/content/en/docs/user-guide/automated-deployment-analysis.md

 The `ANALYSIS` stage will continue to run for the period specified in the `duration` field.
 In the meantime, Piped sends the given `query` to the Analysis Provider at each specified `interval`.

 For each query, it checks if the result is within the expected range.
-If it's not expected, it considers it a failure.
-When the number of failures exceeds the one specified in the `failureLimit` field, this `ANALYSIS` stage will fail (typically the rollback stage will be started).
+If it's not expected, this `ANALYSIS` stage will fail (typically the rollback stage will be started).
+You can change the acceptable number of failures by setting the `failureLimit` field.

 The full list of configurable `ANALYSIS` stage fields are [here](/docs/user-guide/configuration-reference/#analysisstageoptions).

+The canonical use case for this stage is to determine if your canary deployment should proceed.
+See more the [example](https://github.com/pipe-cd/examples/blob/master/kubernetes/analysis-by-metrics/.pipe.yaml).

 ### [Optional] Analysis Template
 Analysis Templating is a feature that allows you to define some shared analysis configurations to be used by multiple applications.
 These templates must be placed at the `.pipe` directory at the root of the Git repository.
 Any application in that Git repository can use to the defined template by specifying the name of the template in the deployment configuration file.